akomis/dotfiles/README.md

 # dotfiles

-Various configuration files for Linux programs such as
+Various configuration files for Linux software such as

 - i3
 - vim
 - bash